 Austin Probation Lawyer | Travis County, TX

 Oftentimes, when a person is arrested and charged with a criminal offense, they don’t serve jail time, nor are they convicted, but are instead allowed to take advantage of the Travis County Adult Probation program.
 Texas & Travis County courts understand that everyone is capable of making a mistake and provides an opportunity for most offenders to get a second chance.

 If you are pursuing probation, it is best to seek the assistance of a qualified criminal defense attorney.
-Jackson F. Gorski at [firm] can help you navigate the process.
-To schedule a consultation with attorney Gorski, call [phone] today to schedule a consultation today.
+Jackson F. Gorski at The Law Office of Jackson F. Gorski can help you navigate the process.
+To schedule a consultation with attorney Gorski, call 512-960-4646 today to schedule a consultation today.

 - How Probation Works In Texas